PowerDigitalMedia/html5-canvas/README.md

 Brief excerpt of code used to draw an image to HTML5 canvas.
 <br/>
 Please see and example of this code within <a target="_blank" href="https://powerdigitalmedia.net/xamples/imagesearch">"Image Search"</a>.
+Click view colors to draw image to the canvas.